Call of Duty: Infinite Warfare: Characters and settings

 Infinite Warfare takes place in the distant future after Earth's natural resources are exhausted due to population growth and industry.
 Nations unite to form the United Nations Space Alliance (UNSA), overseeing trade, travel, and space colonization.
 Earth's residents depend on colonies elsewhere in the Solar System for resources, attracting radicals who aim to control these outposts, thereby risking conflict.
 The Solar Associated Treaty Organization (SATO) defends Earth and UNSA.
-Before the game, a hostile faction called the Settlement Defense Front (SDF) emerges on Mars, a totalitarian group of former UNSA colonies.
-After years of conflict, relations worsen, risking war across the Solar System.
+Thirty years before the events of the game, a hostile faction called the Settlement Defense Front (SDF), a totalitarian group of former UNSA colonies, emerges on Mars and secedes from Earth after successfully fighting a war of independence.
+After years of conflict, relations between the UNSA and the SDF worsen, risking war across the Solar System.

 As the newly appointed captain of the UNSA Warship Retribution, Commander Nick Reyes (Brian Bloom), a Tier 1 Special Operations pilot of the Special Combat Air Recon (SCAR), is tasked to lead a crew to defeat the Settlement Defense Front on Earth, as well as journey to outer space and across other planets in the system using space-based fighter craft, referred to as Jackals, to stop the Front from taking over the entire Solar System.
 Assisting Reyes in the fight against the SDF are his mentor Admiral Fredrick Raines (John Marshall Jones), Reyes' wingman and best friend Lieutenant Nora Salter (Jamie Gray Hyder), his robot sidekick E3N "Ethan" (Jeffrey Nordling), and the SATO Marines including Staff Sergeant Usef Omar (David Harewood), Corporal Sean Brooks (Jason Barry) and Private Todd Kashima (Eric Ladin).
 Other notable allies include Retribution Navigator Victor "Gator" Diallo (Omid Abtahi), Tigris warship captain Maureen Ferran (Claudia Christian), and Retribution Chief Engineer Audrey "Mac" MaCallum (Claudia Black).
 Facing Reyes and his allies in battle is the commander of the starship Olympus Mons, and leader of the SDF, Rear Admiral Salen Kotch (Kit Harington), and his senior commander Akeel Min Riah (Jim Pirri).
 UFC fighter Conor McGregor makes a cameo appearance as SDF Captain Bradley Fillion, while Formula One driver Lewis Hamilton appears as Retribution Electro-technical Officer Carl Hamilton.